SeanRGB/MakeBlog_SeanRGB/content/CastleHill.md

 This is also cross-posted with a post on the ESIP Federation website.
 Find it [here](http://esipfed.org/node/9216).

+## Intro

 Some of the predominant challenges in using an off-the-shelf drone for scientific research are the limitations on flight distance and duration.
 First there are the built in distance limitations.
 Off-the-shelf drones are made for taking selfies and short videos, so the manufacturers don’t expect you to need to cover a large area.
 As a result, their allowed range and the strength of their communications signal (between the aircraft and the controller) is not as great as with commercial-grade drones.
-I decided to take a slight detour in my New Zealand trip to test out what I really could do with my small drone and while restricting myself to just one battery.
-This gave me approximately a 15 minute flight time.
+I decided to take a slight detour in my New Zealand trip to test out what I really could do with my DJI Phantom 3 Standard while restricting myself to just one battery.
+This gave me approximately a 20 minute flight time.
 I processed the imagery twice, once using Agisoft Photoscan, and once using ESRI's ArcGIS Drone2Map.
 Here are the result.

 ## The Location: Castle Hill, NZ<img src="./../imgs/ch1.png">
 <center><i>Figure 1: A photo of the Castle Hill Rock Formation, taken from atop one of the larger boulders.</i></center>